-- Pre-existing conditions that may create a high-risk pregnancy
+- Pre-existing condition that may create a high-risk pregnancy

 - Weight gain

 If you’re generally healthy, your monthly rate should not increase just because you’re pregnant.
-However, whether or not pregnancy increases life insurance rates is completely dependent on the insurer.
+However, whether or not pregnancy increases term and permanent life insurance rates is completely dependent on the insurer.

 With that in mind, be sure to look for an insurer that understands these aspects of pregnancy and decides life insurance premium rates accordingly.

 Should You Buy Life Insurance If You Plan To Be A Stay-At-Home Parent?

 It’s probably a smart idea for both parents to consider life insurance, whether you work full time, part time, or stay at home.
 It could be a way to help ensure your growing family remains financially stable in the case of an unexpected death.

 A life insurance payout can help cover more than just funeral costs – it could potentially replace monthly household income, pay off the mortgage, or provide support for expenses like childcare, housekeeping, college tuition, and more.

 If you’re a stay-at-home parent, chances are you play a big role in childcare, extracurricular activities, errands, and keeping the house running smoothly.
 Life insurance coverage can help ease the burden for your family members in the case of your unexpected death.

 When To Apply For Life Insurance While Pregnant